ejsdotsh/ejsb/README.md

-# network development operations tooling setup (ndots)
+# homelab

-**`ndots`** is a grandiose name for the collection of learning, experimentation, and opinionated tooling that i've written to manage my personal infrastructure/aka my *homelab*.
+the collection of learning, experimentation, and opinionated tooling that i write to manage my personal infrastructure, which consists of:

-this project is about learning and documenting what i've done to share knowledge.
+- my websites running on

 ***...caution, this is a work in progress, breaking changes ahead...***